sologenic/solodex/README.md

 This SDK facilitates developers to integrate SOLO DEX as a signing mechanism on their platforms.

-You need to apply [here](https://typeform.com) to get whitelisted into our service.
+You need to apply [here](https://typeform.com) to get your API Key.

+# IMPORTANT: DUE TO API KEY USAGE, USE ONLY ON THE SERVER-SIDE OF YOUR APPLICATION

 ## Usage